Author Index

 Bernard Williams

-Bernard Williams is Deutsch professor of philosophy at the University of California, Berkeley.
+Bernard Williams is the Deutsch Professor of Philosophy at the University of California, Berkeley.
 His most recent book is Making Sense of Humanity (1995).

 Rosalind Williams

-Rosalind Williams is dean of students and undergraduate education and the Metcalfe professor of writing at Massachusetts Institute of Technology.
-She is the author of Notes on the Underground—An Essay on Technology, Society and the Imagination (1990) and Dream Worlds: Mars Consumption in Late 19th Century France (1982).
+Rosalind Williams is the dean of students and undergraduate education and the Metcalfe Professor of Writing at the Massachusetts Institute of Technology.
+She is the author of Notes on the Underground: An Essay on Technology, Society, and the Imagination (1990) and Dream Worlds: Mars Consumption in Late Nineteenth-Century France (1982).
 She is currently working on The Roots/Routes of Modem Life: Studies in Geography and Imagination.

 John Willoughby

-John Willoughby is associate professor of economics at American University in Washington D.C., and the author of Capitalist Imperialism, Crisis and the State (1986).
+John Willoughby is an associate professor of economics at American University in Washington, DC, and the author of Capitalist Imperialism, Crisis and the State (1986).

 dawn m.
 Wilson